 One way to tell if a no-start is due to no fuel, is to spray some aerosol starting fluid into the throttle.
 If the engine starts, runs a few seconds, then dies, it has spark and compression.
 But, is not getting any fuel, from the fuel pump.

 - Loud Whining Noise, From the Fuel Tank

 - Stalling, At High Temperatures

 - Loss of Power, Under Load

 - Engine Surging

 - Engine Will Not Start

-Overheating is among the top factors in causing a fuel pump to wear out.
-Mounting the fuel pump on the bottom of the tank helps.
-This keeps the pump cool, but only if there’s enough fuel to keep the pump covered.
-Additionally, If the fuel level gets too low, the pump can begin sucking in air with the fuel.
+Overheating is among the top factors in, causing electric fuel pumps to wear out.
+Mounting the fuel pump, on the bottom of the tank helps.
+This keeps the pump cool, but only if there’s enough fuel, to keep the pump covered.
+Additionally, if the fuel level gets too low, the pump can begin, sucking in air with the fuel.

-By understanding the basic process of the fuel pump, you’ll have a better understanding of what happens when a fuel pump goes out — and how to recognize when it’s happening.
+So, by understanding the basic process of the fuel pump, you’ll have a better understanding of what happens.
+When a fuel pump goes out and how to recognize, when it’s happening.